The Best List of Work Productivity Tips

 - Treadmill Desk - I start every morning on my treadmill desk and like to get a few miles in before breakfast.
 I find it helps get the blood pumping and build some early physical and mental momentum into my day.

 If you're curious, I actually wrote a book on the subject a while ago.

 - Podcasts - When I'm driving, at the gym, or walking the dog, I'm usually listening to podcasts.
 It's a super-easy and free way to invest in my entrepreneurial education.

-- Toggl – Free time-tracking tool keep you on task.
+- Toggl - Free time-tracking tool keeps you on task.

-- Good ol’ Pen and Paper – Like I said before, I’m all about my to-do lists, and for me, those still live in analog form in pen and paper on my desk.
+- Good old' Pen and Paper - As I said before, I'm all about my to-do lists, and for me, those still live in analog form in pen and paper on my desk.

-Although low-tech, #15, my old stand by still can’t be beat.
-Sometimes you need quiet and to put your thoughts to paper.
+Although low-tech, #15, my old stand by still can't be beaten.
+Sometimes you need quiet and to put your thoughts on paper.
 What do you think?
 Any to add to my list?